hafeezkhan909/Test-time-Image-Refinement/README.md

 | SANA | 1.5 | `src/run_diffusers.py --model sana1.5` |
 | DALL-E | 3 | `src/run_dalle.py` |

-SD 1.4/1.5/2.1 additionally supports resuming from a partial (intermediate) latent instead of always restarting from noise each round; the other backbones always do a full restart.
-SDXL, SD3, and SANA 1.5 support was added after the paper's publication.
+Stable Diffusion (SD) 1.4/1.5/2.1 additionally supports resuming from a partial (intermediate) latent instead of always restarting from noise each round; the other backbones always do a full restart.

+Note: SDXL, SD3, and SANA 1.5 support was added after the paper's publication.

-**MLLM judge/refiner**, selected per run with `--mllm`:
+**MLLM judge/refiner**, selected using `--mllm` arg:
 - `qwen`, Qwen2.5-VL-7B-Instruct, run locally (default)
-- `gpt4o`, GPT-4o via Azure OpenAI, needs API access, see the `run_dalle.py` section below for the environment variables
+- `gpt4o`, GPT-4o via Azure OpenAI, needs API access, see the `run_dalle.py` section below for setting environment variables

 **Benchmarks**
 - [GenEval](https://arxiv.org/abs/2310.11513) [2], 553 prompts across 6 compositional tasks.
 - [DrawBench](https://arxiv.org/abs/2205.11487) [3], open-ended prompts from Imagen.
 - A custom benchmark built on the negation, counting, attribute-binding, and spatial-relationship prompt categories from LLM-grounded Diffusion [4] (`t2i_benchmark_dataset.json`, 300 prompts).
-Scoring for this benchmark (OWL-ViT based, `evaluation/`) is implemented in this repo, since no public evaluation code exists for it elsewhere.
-GenEval and DrawBench scoring themselves are external; this repo prepares images in each benchmark's expected format, and you run their own evaluators separately.
+Additioanlly, evaluation for this benchmark (OWL-ViT based, `evaluation/`) is implemented in this repo.
+Evaluation on GenEval and DrawBench are external.
+This repo prepares images in each benchmark's expected format, and you can setup and run the GenEval and Drawbench evaluators separately.

 ## Repository structure